 Imagine yourself on a small tropical island perched on the edge of the longest lagoon in the world.
 At Uepi Island Resort, situated on one of the barrier reef islands which defines the edge of the magnificent Marovo Lagoon, you need share this unique experience of paradise with only a few other people.

 This area of the Western Province, Solomon Islands, offers opportunities for visitors to experience the culture of local people whilst relaxing in a tranquil environment.
 Six bungalows, two units and two guest rooms offer clean, comfortable accommodation and the 32 bed maximum capacity ensures that all guests enjoy privacy and the intimacy of a small group of people.

 Whilst one side of this barrier reef island is on the edge of the Marovo Lagoon , fringed with sandy beaches on the clear lagoon waters, the other has a wall of uplifted volcanic rock covered with corals.

 Accomodation tarrifs include full meal packages.
-Transfers are compulsory to be prepaid upon securing booking.
+Prepaid transfer costs are compulsory upon securing booking.